zacharyelston/rrmcpy/docs/code-review.md

 ## Architectural Recommendations

-1. **Simplify the Architecture**: Following the principle of fighting complexity, reduce the number of abstraction layers and focus on a clean implementation that directly leverages FastMCP's features.
+1. **Simplify the Architecture**: Following the principle of clarity over complexity ("Built for Clarity"), reduce the number of abstraction layers and focus on a clean implementation that directly leverages FastMCP's features.

 2. **Adopt FastMCP Patterns**: More fully embrace FastMCP patterns such as decorators for tool registration, proper resource management, and built-in parameter validation.